9 Foods That Go by Different Namesby Dorian Martin Patient Advocate

 One and the same, this vegetable is related to the cabbage and the turnip.
 The greens are pungent and bitter and are popular in Italy.
 This vegetable is a rich source of glucosinolates, which have been found to be particularly effective against stomach, lung and colon cancer and also may protect against breast and prostate cancer.
 Rabe also is rich in vitamins A and C and folate.

 Chickpeas and garbanzo beans

-Chickpeas, also known as garbanzo beans, have a high fiber content and help satiate the appetite, thus leading to the consumption of fewer processed foods snacks and less food overall.
-Additionally, eating these beans helps the body maintain healthy levels of cholesterol levels, blood sugar and insulin.
-Garbanzos are a good source of manganese, folate, copper, phosphorus, iron and zinc.
+Chickpeas, also known as garbanzo beans, are high in fiber and help to fill you up.
+Additionally, eating these beans helps the body maintain healthy levels of cholesterol, blood sugar, and insulin.
+Garbanzos are a good source of manganese, folate, copper, phosphorus, iron, and zinc.